0933169121kiattisak/currency-convert/KeyConcept.md

 2. Fetching real-time exchange rates from an API and displaying the converted amount.
 3. Handling errors and providing fallback exchange rates.
 4. Providing a responsive and user-friendly interface with currency selection options.
-5 .Demonstrating state management and reactive updates in a React component.
+5. Demonstrating state management and reactive updates in a React component.